aldopando/BellabeatCaseStudy/consistency.md

 ## Checking consistency in dailyActivity tables.

 Daily Activity is a table in each dataset that contains daily totals for steps, intensity, distance, and calories.
-We have that the assumption that
+We have that the assumption that the minute and hourly tables are subsets from the daily activity table, so to confirm that, we will check firs off, if the daily activity tracked the data during the same time period as one of these tables.
+In this case we will use one of the minute tables to do the comparison since we already know that all minute tables are consistent between them.

 **dailyActivity**